Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 ## Remote configuration

-We're just starting to explore another possible application of deferred resources: Resolving resources from a remote server.
-Imagine one of our libraries has a configuration to enable a new
+We're just starting to explore another possible resource-resolution approach with Deferred
-feature:
+Resources: resolving values from a remote server.
+Imagine one of our libraries has a configuration to enable a new feature:

 ```kotlin
 SomeConfiguration {